 GA gives users the opportunity to learn more about their audience, their behavior on their website, where they’re coming from, the number of visitors coming in, which pages are the most popular, and the number of conversions you’re receiving, among other things.
 It can even connect to other platforms to offer even more data collection and valuable insights.
 Overall, Google Analytics is a widely used marketing tool that lets companies see firsthand how their business is performing online.
 In fact, according to BuiltWith, approximately 29.1 million websites are currently using the tool right now.

-For a more in-depth look at Google Analytics, check out our blog post: “A Beginner’s Guide to Google Analytics 4.”
+For a more in-depth look at Google Analytics for beginners, check out our blog post: “A Beginner’s Guide to Google Analytics 4.”

 GA Best Practices

 There are a few tips and tricks you should keep in mind when reading your Google Analytics reports.
 First and foremost, you need to determine your company goals.
 What are you trying to achieve?
 Whether it’s boosting conversions, driving more traffic, or simply finding out where your audience is coming from, you’ll need to pinpoint your objectives before diving into GA.
 Below, are some key things to consider: